Transjugular Intrahepatic Portosystemic Shunt (TIPS)

 - TIPS is a minimally invasive procedure that typically has a shorter recovery time than surgery.

-- Your TIPS should have less of an effect than open surgical bypass on future liver transplantation surgery because the abdomen has not been entered, thus there is no scar tissue formed in the abdomen.
+- Your TIPS should have less of an effect on candidacy for future liver transplantation versus open surgical bypass because the abdomen has not been entered which can form scar tissue making future transplantation more difficult.

 - The stent that keeps the shunt open (TIPS) is contained entirely inside the diseased liver, and is removed with it during a transplant operation.